 a.
 B cells

 b.
 T cells

 c. macrophages

 d. plasma cells

 Which of the lymphoid nodules is most likely to see food antigens first?

 a. tonsils

 b.
 Peyer's patches

 c. bronchus-associated lymphoid tissue

 d. mucosa-associated lymphoid tissue

 Which of the following is not important in the antiviral innate immune response?

 a. interferons

 b. natural killer cells

 c. complement

 d. microphages

 Enhanced phagocytosis of a cell by the binding of a specific protein is called

-Elinanced phagocytosis of a cen by the binding of a specific protein is cance
+Emianced phagocytosis of a cen by the binding of a specific protein is cance

-a. endocytosis
+a endocytosis

 opsonization

-c. anaphylaxis
+anaphylaxis

+complement activation

-d. complement activation
+u. complement activation

 T cells that secrete cytokines that help antibody responses are called

 a.
 Th1

 b.
 Th2

 c. regulatory T cells

 d. thymocytes